survivejs/webpack-book/manuscript/building/01_source_maps.md

 To get a better idea of the available options, they are listed below while providing a small example for each.
 The source code contains only a single `console.log('Hello world')` and `webpack.NamedModulesPlugin` is used to keep the output easier to understand.
 In practice, you would see a lot more code to handle the mapping.

 T> `webpack.NamedModulesPlugin` replaces number based module IDs with paths.
-It's discussed in the *Hot Module Replacement* appendix.
+It's discussed in the *Adding Hashes to Filenames* chapter.

 ### `devtool: "eval"`